National Gallery of Ireland: History

 In 1853 an exhibition, the Great Industrial Exhibition, was held on the lawns of Leinster House in Dublin.
 Among the most popular exhibits was a substantial display of works of art organised and underwritten by the railway magnate William Dargan.
-The enthusiasm of the visiting crowds demonstrated a public for art, and it was decided to establish a permanent public art collection as a lasting monument of gratitude to Dargan.
+The enthusiasm of the visiting crowds demonstrated a public appreciation for art, and it was decided to establish a permanent public art collection as a lasting monument of gratitude to Dargan.
 The moving spirit behind the proposal was the barrister John Edward Pigot (1822–1871), son of David Richard Pigot, Chief Baron of the Irish Exchequer, and he became one of the first governors of the gallery.
 The façade of the National Gallery copies the Natural History building of the National Museum of Ireland which was already planned for the facing flank of Leinster House.
 The building itself was designed by Francis Fowke, based on early plans by Charles Lanyon, and was completed and opened in 1864.

 The gallery was not founded around an existing collection, and when the gallery opened it had just 112 paintings.
 In 1866 an annual purchase grant was established and by 1891 space was already limited.
 In 1897, the Dowager Countess of Milltown indicated her intention of donating the contents of Russborough House to the gallery.
 This gift included about 223 paintings, 48 pieces of sculpture, 33 engravings, much silver, furniture and a library, and prompted construction from 1899 to 1903 of what is now called the Milltown Wing, designed by Thomas Newenham Deane.

-At around this time Henry Vaughan left 31 watercolours by J.M.W.
-Turner with the requirement that they could only be exhibited in January, this to protect them from the ill-effects of sunlight.
+At around this time Henry Vaughan left 31 watercolours by J. M. W. Turner with the requirement that they could only be exhibited in January, this to protect them from the ill-effects of sunlight.
 Though modern lighting technology has made this stipulation unnecessary, the gallery continues to restrict viewing of the Vaughan bequest to January and the exhibition is treated as something of an occasion.